fsfe/reuse-api/doc/install.md

 reuse-api can run.
 After installing the requirements, it installs reuse-api using `python -m pip install .`, all as described in the previous sections.

-Within the Docker container, reuse-api runs as non-privilleged user for security reasons.

 ## Automatic deployment

 reuse-api uses [drone](https://drone.fsfe.org) to automatically deploy updates